gourav7-7/Bitcoin-Price-Forecasting-Prediction-In-R/README.md

 This is a Time Series Analysis Model by using Facebook's Prophet library.
 The language used is R programming.
-To run this project doenload both the files and open with RStudio or any other R programming language IDE.
+To run this project download both the files and open .R file with RStudio or any other R programming language IDE.